Sustainability & ESG

 6. Independent professional certifications that guarantee the credibility of the data that serve as the basis for the verifications carried out and ratify the results obtained.

-In all these fields, GT has been developing both locally and internationally a team with the necessary experience to be able to assist them in these projects.
+In all these fields Grant Thornton has been developing, both locally and internationally, a team with the necessary experience to be able to assist them in these projects.

 If you would like the support of our experienced professionals to shape your approach to TCFD reporting, contact us.